-Imagine what it would be like if we allowed 120 young people to keep their cell phones with them during camp.
-In order to keep the campers from being distracted and to minimize the chance for stolen phones, we ask that all cell phones be turned in to their sponsors at the beginning of the week.
+To keep the campers from being distracted and to minimize the chance for stolen phones, we ask that all cell phones be turned in to their sponsors at the beginning of the week.
 Of course if there is an emergency, you will be able to get in touch with your child by calling our main office number: (540) 672-0426.
 If your child needs to get in touch with you, they can get permission to use their cell phone from the sponsor or by coming by our main office and talking with one of our staff.

 Will My Camper Need Money During the Week?